abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 to just use the actual object in a conditional rather than adding an explicit check to see if it is not nil, because an initialized object will have a non-nil value anyway.
-You *can* explicitly check for nil using `@customer.nil?`, but it is almost always unnecessary and is a code smell.
+You *can* explicitly check for nil using `@customer.nil?`, but it is almost always unnecessary and is a definite code smell.

 Finally, note that again we are taking advantage of Ruby's DSL-supporting features of the return value of a method being the last statement it evaluates